The Ultimate NCLEX Study Guide

 Applicants may schedule appointments over the phone or online.
 Visit the NCSBN website to find international and national testing locations.

 Testing centers maintain strict guidelines on exam day.
-Applicants must check in 30 minutes prior to the testing time, and store their electronic devices and personal items such as coats and large jewelry.
-Only during breaks (scheduled on the second hour and third hour) can students leave and retrieve their belongings.
+Applicants must check in 30 minutes before testing time and store their electronic devices and personal items, such as coats and large jewelry.
+Only during breaks (scheduled on the second and third hour) can students leave and retrieve their belongings.
 Individuals may take up to two breaks, with time taken out of their allotted testing time.

 Each exam experience is different and requires its own unique preparation.
-Understanding how to prepare and sit for the NCLEX exam can make your study sessions more effective and improve your chances of success.
+Understanding how to prepare and sit for the NCLEX exam can make your study sessions more effective, reduce NCLEX exam anxiety, and improve your chances of success.
 The following sections offer some study tips for the exam, as well as strategies that you can use while actually taking the test.

-Critical thinking and memorization represent crucial test-taking skills.
-The NCLEX exam asks students to recall memorized information, such as symptoms, side effects, and normal lab values.
+- Critical thinking for nurses and memorization represent crucial test-taking skills.
+The NCLEX exam asks students to recall memorized information, like symptoms, side effects, and normal lab values.
 Other questions require critical thinking to choose the most correct answer from several that seem right.

-Study effectively instead of cramming.
-Due to the wide amount of information covered in a nursing program, attempting to review or relearn all of this material in a short period just before the test is extremely difficult.
+- Study effectively instead of cramming.
+Due to the large amount of information covered in a nursing program, attempting to review or relearn all of this material in a short period just before the test is extremely difficult.
 Instead, give yourself enough time to absorb and retain the information.

-Visualize the scenarios presented in exam questions.
-Draw upon the knowledge you have acquired over the course of your nursing program by imagining the situations presented by the test questions.
+- Visualize the scenarios presented in exam questions.
+Draw upon the knowledge you have received over the course of your nursing program by imagining the situations presented by the test questions.
 This visualization exercise can help activate your memory.

-Eliminate the false answers first.
-If you can immediately identify incorrect multiple choice answers, eliminate those and concentrate on the remaining options.
+- Eliminate the false answers first.
+If you can immediately identify incorrect multiple-choice answers, eliminate those and concentrate on the remaining options.
 Try to narrow down to two potential answers if possible and determine which is more right.

 How are the NCLEX results processed?